Wild Facts About The Bald Eagle

 - In December 2024, it became the USA’s National Bird.

-- But Americans haven’t always treated this majestic bird with the respect our much vaunted patriotism would demand.
+- But Americans haven’t always treated this majestic bird with the respect both it and our patriotism deserve.

 - Thankfully, the Bald Eagle population is recovering in many parts of its former range, thanks to the brilliant, admirable, and almost too late intervention of the Environmental Protection Agency (EPA).